apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Wall Street Journal reporter Evan Gershkovich to remain in detention after latest appeal is denied**
+**Hundreds protest against Libyan authorities in flood-ravaged Derna**

-You can read more about it [here](https://www.cnn.com/2023/09/19/europe/evan-gershkovich-detention-intl/index.html).
+You can read more about it [here](https://www.cnn.com/2023/09/19/africa/libya-derna-flood-protests-intl/index.html).

 ## Requirements
 - Python 3.8